vfile/to-vfile/readme.md

 [![Backers][backers-badge]][collective]
 [![Chat][chat-badge]][chat]

-Create a [`vfile`][vfile] from a file-path.
+Create a [`vfile`][vfile] from a filepath.
-Optionally populates them from the file-system as well.
+Optionally populates them from the file system as well.
-Can write virtual files to file-system too.
+Can write virtual files to file system too.

 ## Install